Defaults

 rule_pack_dir: /Users/<you>/.defenseclaw/policies/guardrail/default

-hook_fail_mode: open
+hook_fail_mode: closed

 judge: